tamimhasan19702/holiday-calendar/README.txt

 To use the plugin, follow these steps:

 1. Go to **Holiday Calendar > Add Holiday** in WordPress.
-2. Enter the holiday title, description, date, and page link.
+2. Enter the holiday title, description, and multiple dates, and page link.
 3. Optionally, set the button text and custom class for the button.
 4. Click the "Add Holiday" button to save the holiday.

 == Frequently Asked Questions ==

 = What is the purpose of this plugin? =
-This plugin helps you keep track of holidays and events by allowing you to add them with a title, description, date, and page link.
+This plugin helps you keep track of holidays and events by allowing you to add them with a title, description, multiple dates, and page link.
 The plugin will show holidays according to their dates and also show past and upcoming holidays.

 = How do I use the plugin? =
-To use the plugin, go to **Holiday Calendar > Add Holiday** in WordPress, enter the holiday title, description, date, and page link, set the button text and custom class if desired, and click the "Add Holiday" button to save the holiday.
+To use the plugin, go to **Holiday Calendar > Add Holiday** in WordPress, enter the holiday title, description, multiple dates, and page link, set the button text and custom class if desired, and click the "Add Holiday" button to save the holiday.

 == Screenshots ==